jamesla/backgroundvideo/README.md

-# Backgroundvideo
+#cordova-background-video

-##### A simple Cordova/Phonegap plugin to capture video and then display it onscreen via a transparent overlay without affecting app functionality.
+#####A simple Cordova/Phonegap plugin to capture video and then display it onscreen via a transparent overlay without affecting app functionality.

 ##How to use